Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Energy-momentum tensor of localized pulses

 Defining the group four-velocity

 one can combine these two definitions into the familiar concept of energy-momentum tensor

 which is indeed a proper tensor \cite{Weinberg1972}.
-However, note that in this general form, the energy momentum tensor is a priori not symmetric.
-This is in fact generally expected for Lorentz symmetry breaking backgrounds \cite{PhysRev.121.18}.
+However, note that in this general form, the energy-momentum tensor is a priori not symmetric.
+This is in fact generally expected for Lorentz symmetry-breaking backgrounds \cite{PhysRev.121.18}.